-Zenkutsu dachi (literally: “front-bend stance”), or front stance, is the basic position from which counterattacks are launched.
-By driving into this position, all of the power the legs and core muscles will be added to a technique, unlocking one’s full potential.
+Zenkutsu dachi (literally: “front-bend stance”), or front stance, is the basic position where counterattacks are launched from.
+Driving into this position adds all of the power the legs and core muscles to a technique, unlocking one’s full potential.

-In a front stance, the rear foot must be two shoulder-widths behind the front foot, and one shoulder-width to the side of it.
-The toes of the front foot point forward, and the toes of the rear foot points 45° outside.
+To enter a front stance, your rear foot must be two shoulder-widths behind the front foot, and one shoulder-width to the side of it.
+The front foot's toes point forward, and the rear foot's toes point 45° outside.
 The front knee is directly over the front ankle.
-Bending the front leg too far, or not far enough, leads to instability; it is harder to move from either of those positions.
+Bending the front leg too far, or not far enough, leads to instability and hindered motion.
 The rear leg is completely straight, with the knee locked.

 Alternately, one can easily enter front stance by entering a horse stance and locking one leg to make a 1/8th turn in the other direction.